 New England Revolution is the most conservative franchise of the debut lineup of Major League.
 It’s the only one of ten charter clubs of MLS, which kept its original logo and never was rebranded.

 1996 – present

-The upper left corner of the New England Revolution logo was based on the flag of the United States with six stars made into a soccer ball (similar to Adidas’ ball for the UEFA Champions League).
+The upper left corner of the New England Revolution logo was based on the United States flag, with six stars made into a soccer ball (similar to Adidas’ ball for the UEFA Champions League).
 These stars represent six states of New England: Maine, Vermont, New Hampshire, Massachusetts, Rhode Island, and Connecticut.

 There is a team nickname under the American flag.
 The first line is – “New England.”
 Black uppercase letters have big pointed squiggles on top of the word “Revolution” in blue, designed in the same style as red stripes.
 Its font is handcrafted.
 All letters are uppercase.
 There’s “TM” – a sign of registered trademark – above the letter “N” in the word “Revolution.”